Zequez/logseq-vault/pages/Midjourney.md

 		- ![image.png](../assets/image_1666249179180_0.png)
 		- Now this is quite nice, let's ask for variations in \#4
 			- ![image.png](../assets/image_1666249230495_0.png)
 			- Ok I'm done.
 I think it's amazing what a computer can make on the fly.
-And I'm
+			- And I'm curious about this technology will unleash.